How Much Water Should I Drink While Fasting

 The primary factor that determines it is your weight.
-An average person who’s looking to shed off some pounds can follow the recommended 8 eight-ounce glasses of water per day (6).
-Unfortunately, a study carried out by the Centers for Disease Control and Prevention (CDC) seven percent of adults don’t bother drinking a glass of water while those who drink below four-ounce glasses daily are 43 percent (2).
+An average person who’s looking to shed off some pounds can follow the recommended 8 eight-ounce glasses of water per day (8).
+Unfortunately, a survey carried out by the National Cancer Institute and analyzed by the Centers for Disease Control and Prevention (CDC) found that seven percent of adults don’t bother drinking a glass of water while only 22% drink 8 glasses or more (3).

 On the recommended quantity, some factors, including your activity level, environment, and overall health (as discussed earlier), still influence it.
 So, while you are shooting for the daily recommendation, it doesn’t mean that you shouldn’t drink more when you feel dehydrated.
-The only thing is that you shouldn’t overdrink to avoid water intoxication, which is also called hyponatremia.
+The only thing is that you should not overdrink and risk water intoxication, which is also called hyponatremia, although this is rare.